Italy, France tensions spiral over rejected migrant ship - Journal du Cameroun

 EU leaders in December set an end-June deadline for an overhaul of rules to create a permanent mechanism to deal with migrants.

-German Chancellor Angela Merkel said Wednesday that the issue of migration was “a sort of decisive test for the future and cohesion of Europe.”
+German Chancellor Angela Merkel said Wednesday that the issue of migration was “something of a litmus test for the future and the cohesion of Europe”.

 The International Organisation for Migration on Tuesday warned against the closing of EU borders.